 In Defense of Illustration

 If you know my work, then you know I love illustration.
-Sometimes I use it to offset cleaner elements with a touch of something imperfect.
+Sometimes I use it to offset cleaner elements with a touch of imperfection.
 Other times, I use it to create a world that doesn’t exactly exist in real life.
 Sometimes I go for a folksy or whimsical style.
 Other times I go for bold and punchy.
 There’s usually a wink somewhere in there.

 Mostly, I use illustration to represent the essence of something.
 Photography tends to read as a literal representation of the thing you’re describing, and this can be limiting.
 You can’t fudge the details of photos, so you spend hours searching for the perfect image or Photoshopping the hell out of an image that’s just OK.
 Or, you attempt to shoot your own image, but it turns out badly.
 With photography, there are a million ways to get things wrong.